n8chz/duper/README.md

 * Fix bug in entries#index:  `Showing /var/www/ruby/rails/duper/app/views/entries/index.html.erb where line #21 raised: comparison of ActiveSupport::TimeWithZone with nil failed`

+* Add code to transaktions#new controller to flip negative entries to opposite column

+* Make option to delete entries, but only if more than one is displayed

+* Add memo field to entries, transactions, possibly other models

 * Pre-fill expense account column with "best guess" based on gendesc

 * Make gendesc a typeahead/dropdown field in items/new (eventually, break off gendesc as a separate table)